DATA606-SUMMER-2022/.github/profile/README.md

 ## DATA606 SUMMER 2022

-### Please enjoy great works by students from UMBC Data Science Master Programs.
+### Please enjoy the great works by students from the UMBC Data Science Master Programs.